The curious incident of the cat in the day-time

 A legacy lives on

 The first time I met Yoayella, whom I affectionately call Yoyo, was during Elrika's month-long seagrass survey around the main Andaman island.
-A small humble, ever-smiling, strong, and hard-working Karen.
+A small humble, ever-smiling, strong, and hard-working person from the Karen community from Burma.
 He has been working with Elrika for over a decade.
 After several tiring snorkeling sessions, he would still have the energy to go back into the water and spearfish.

 We got to the beach and that's where I saw something which made me write this post.